saeedezzati/superpower-chatgpt/README.md

 ## Newsletter inside ChatGPT

 📰 AI Newsletter: Read our popular daily AI newsletter right inside ChatGPT

 🗄️ Newsletter Archive: Access the newsletter archive and read all the previous versions

 ---
+## Superpower Daily Newsletter

+We have a popular newsletter that covers the latest AI news, research, and products.
+There are two ways to read the newsletter:

+1. You can read the newsletter right inside ChatGPT.
+You can also access the newsletter archive and read all the previous versions.

+2. You can read the newsletter, see the full archive, and share it with your friends all from our website: https://superpowerdaily.com

+---